aviyamegiddoshaked/Bloom-Filter/README.md

 ./build/CalcTests

-## Jira
-We used Jira as a tool for tracking and documenting the progress of each step of our work.
-To begin with, we created a sprint that includes all the tasks we need to do.
-Every task that was in the process of being executed we placed under the "In Progress" column and every task that we completed was under the "Done" column.

-## Github
-The GitHub repository contains both the source code for the Docker container and the automated tests.
-The codebase includes instructions for building the Docker image, enclosing our program and its dependencies.
-Automated tests in the GitHub repository make sure the app is reliable and works properly.

-## TDD
+## Test-Driven Development (TDD)
-In the TDD process we worked gradually.
-First, we created a general test, and a main function without content, and without any classes.
-Of course, the test failed as we expected. after that, we created more specific test for the program, while writing the program itself.
-We added functions, classes, and wanted the program to pass the test for one specific hash function.
-But our test failed, and the output was also incorrect.
-That's why we worked overtime to fix the code, to change the classes and functions, and also the test.
-Next, the test for one hash function passed successfully.
-In the last step, we updated the program so that it fits different hash functions.
-The test passed as we expected.
+In developing our project, we adhered to a structured Test-Driven Development (TDD) approach, working iteratively and methodically.

+We began by drafting a general test and setting up a basic main function without any implemented classes or logic.
+Predictably, this initial test failed, as no functionality was yet in place.
+From there, we incrementally enhanced our program, writing more specific tests alongside the implementation of classes and functions.

+Our initial focus was on making the program pass tests for a single hash function.
+Despite our efforts, the test initially failed, producing incorrect outputs.
+This setback prompted us to revisit and refine our code, modifying the structure of both the classes and the tests themselves.
+After considerable effort, we succeeded in making the test for one hash function pass.

+In the final phase, we extended the program's functionality to accommodate multiple hash functions, ensuring the updated tests passed seamlessly.

 ## Docker Hub
-We established a streamlined CI/CD process for our Bloom filter-based URL filtering program using GitHub Workflows.
-Following each pull request into the main branch, the CI pipeline automatically executed all tests, making sure the code is trustworthy.
-Additionally, for each release version, the workflow generates the creation and pushing of a Dockerized version of our program to a  private repository on DockerHub.
-The Docker image is like a packed box that holds our program and all things it needs in order to run.
-By using DockerHub, we make it easy to set up and share our program.
-This helps deliver it smoothly and efficiently on various computer systems.
+Docker Hub and CI/CD Pipeline
+To optimize deployment for our project, we integrated a robust CI/CD pipeline using GitHub Workflows and Docker.
+Every pull request to the main branch triggered an automated CI pipeline to execute all tests, verifying the reliability of the codebase.

+For each release version, our workflow generated a Dockerized version of the program, which was then pushed to a private repository on DockerHub.
+The Docker image encapsulated the program along with all its dependencies, ensuring easy setup and portability.

+This streamlined process facilitated efficient distribution of the program, enabling consistent performance across various systems and simplifying deployment for diverse environments.